Microsoft Office Articles | Avantix Learning

 You can insert today's date into a Word document as a static date or as a dynamic date field that updates when a document is opened or printed.
 Word picks up the current date from the system date and the default formatting from your computer's regional settings.

-Keyboard Shortcuts to Insert Bullet Points in Word (3+ Shortcuts)
+Add Bullet Points in Word (5 Ways with Shortcuts)

-You can add a bullet point in Word documents using several keyboard shortcuts.
-Since bullets are best applied as a paragraph format, the following shortcuts apply to paragraphs.
-A paragraph is anything with a hard return after it.
+You can add bullet points in Microsoft Word documents in several ways.
+Since bullets are typically applied as a paragraph format, you can use shortcuts to apply bullet points to paragraphs.
+The style of bullet point can be modified if you want.

 How to Hide Comments or Notes in Excel Workbooks